 TGba editor: Change clause 29.5.4 on P108L22 as follows

-A WUR AP shall randomly select the starting value of the WUR group ID space from the identifier’s space . (#7050)
+A WUR AP shall randomly select the starting value of the WUR group ID space from the identifier’s space before the WUR AP starts to assign any WUR group ID(s) to any WUR non-AP STA. (#7050)

 TGba editor: Change clause 29.5.4 on P108L16 as follows

-A VL WUR Wake-up frame with a WUR group ID in the ID field is a group addressed WUR frame that is addressed to all the WUR non-AP STAs that are identified by the WUR IDs included in the Frame Body field and belong to the group identified by the WUR group ID. (#7112)
+A VL WUR Wake-up frame is a group addressed WUR frame that is addressed to all the WUR non-AP STAs that are identified by the WUR IDs included in the Frame Body field and belong to the group identified by the WUR group ID include in the ID field. (#7112)

 TGba editor: Change clause 29.9.3 on P120L52 as follows